skostousov/Interior-Ocean-Properties-Inference/README.md

 1. Implement RobustScaler
 2. Zoom @ 11
-3. Continue with 1st, 12th, and 13th task of odo list
+3. Continue with 1st, 12th, and 13th task of todo list